Spring 2025

 Bibliography

-The bibliography will be the seminar sessions and the subsequently published decks.
+The bibliography will be the seminar sessions and decks.

 Dignity